-Public Works is managed by Bryan Kast, Director of Public Works.
-This department oversees the design, construction, operation, and maintenance of all City-owned public infrastructure, including streets, sidewalks, water, sewer, stormwater, parks, and the cemetery.
+The Public Works Department oversees the design, construction, operation, and maintenance of all City-owned public infrastructure.
+This includes streets, sidewalks, water, stormwater, parks, and the city cemetery.

 When will the City trim our brush?